 Forum: Congressional Candidates Positions on Climate Change | Elections

-Our top scientific institutions, the U.S. military, NASA, NOAA, and nearly all credible experts say pollution is causing our planet to get warmer.
-Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels.
-Many leaders in Congress are also spreading disinformation and confusion about the climate.
+Our top scientific institutions, the U.S. military, NASA, NOAA, and other credible experts say pollution is causing our planet to get warmer.
+Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
+Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Washington in the United States Congress have an important role in supporting efforts to solve the issue.
-We've researched every district and made it easy for you to lookup your representatives' positions on climate.
-Enter an address in the form below to find your House representative.
+Find your representatives and their positions on climate by using the form below.

 Maria Cantwell and Patty Murray represent Washington as senators.
 Both are supporters of efforts to address climate change.

 Climate change is one of the biggest challenges facing the future of the economy in Washington state and the country.
 Pacific Northwest scientists say climate change will negatively affect Washington’s agricultural products, harm salmon habitats, leave forests more vulnerable to fire and pine beetles, and hurt shellfish production among other serious detriments.
 Additionally, the impact of climate change on the world’s oceans could be just as threatening. - Maria Cantwell

 District 1: Suzan DelBene represents district 1 in Washington.
 She is a supporter of climate change prevention efforts.

 If President Trump withdraws from the Paris Climate Accord, it would endanger our children’s health, their futures and the planet.
 This reckless decision would also harm the reputation of our country, jeopardizing our role as a global leader on combating climate change. - Suzan DelBene